DarkLaughter/apprentice-trivia/README.md

 Some addtional items

-- QA is questions an answers, some of the questions are specific, so they are provided with the answers for your review.
+- QA is questions and answers, some of the questions are specific, so they are provided with the answers for your review.
 - The Media option in the Navbar will provide some videos such as the Movie Trailer.
 To help familiarze anyone that does not recall or know the movie.

 Be sure to reach out, if there are any questions or suggestions.<br />